 This option is great for teams with little variation in their daily activities, typically because people are working on one or two projects at a time.

-Pro: Time is entered in 4-hour increments, and the Confirm Suggestions button makes entering time a smooth, one-click process.
+- Pro: Time is entered in 4-hour increments, and the Confirm Suggestions button makes entering time easy.

-This setting combines the efficiency of Half Day with the accuracy of Itemized.
+This setting combines the efficiency of ½ days with the accuracy of Itemized.
 People can enter the exact amount of time spent on each project or phase and confirm the suggested hours for the days they work according to the plan.
-This design also introduces a timer (available in “Day” view), which eliminates the guesswork when it comes to entering time.
+This design has a timer (available in Day view), to eliminate guesswork when it comes to entering time.

-Con: This option doesn't include the ability to add categories or notes to timesheets, so you won’t get the level of detail as you would with the itemized option.
+- Con: Your team can't add categories or notes to timesheets, so you won’t get the level of detail you would with the itemized option.

 Option 3: Itemized Hours & Minutes

-This is the most detailed time entry setting in Resource Management Plans.
+This is the most detailed time entry setting.
 People can assign a category to each entry and add more detail in the notes field.
 Use these same categories to assign sub-budgets per project for an additional reporting layer.

-This is the best option to select if you want to understand how long work actually took to complete and compare it against originally scheduled timeframes.
-Over time, you’ll be able to more accurately predict how long projects will take to complete, based on historical deltas of scheduled hours vs. actual hours spent.
+This is the best option if you want to understand how long work actually took to complete – and compare it against scheduled timeframes.
+Over time, you’ll be able to more accurately predict how long projects take to complete, based on a comparison of scheduled hours vs. actual hours spent.

 Requiring a category with each time entry deactivates the option to bulk confirm suggested hours for a given day.

-Pro: Itemized Time Tracking is the most accurate choice as it lets you break down time-based on specific activities (like meetings, travel, etc.) and report on those details.
+- Pro: Itemized time tracking is the most accurate choice; you can break down time based on specific activities (like meetings, travel, etc.) and report on those details.
 Customize tasks in Account Settings > Time & Fee Categories.

-Con: Since this includes the most detail, time entry will inherently take team members a little longer than with the other options
+- Con: Since this includes the most detail, time entry takes longer than the other options

-Before adding team members, it’s best to add Roles and Disciplines from your Account Settings.
+Before adding team members, add Roles and Disciplines from your Account Settings.
 Disciplines are the departments in your organization (ex: Finance, Research, Visual Design), and Roles are the levels of expertise you use (ex: Director, Junior, Lead).

-If you're a professional services company and you charge clients for your time, we recommend using Bill Rates in your account.
+If you're a professional services company and you charge clients for your time, use Bill Rates.

-Bill Rates in Resource Management should be the external rate used to charge a client for the services.
+Bill Rates are the external rate charged to a client for services.
 It typically includes Cost + Overhead + Markup.

-If you don't want your team to view project financials or bill rates, you can hide this information by setting their permission level.
+If you don't want your team to view project financials or bill rates, you can hide this information when you set permission levels.